Skip to content

 }

 This combination of "relaxed statistics + strict synchronization" is very common in engineering.
-As another example: a network server uses a relaxed counter to record the number of processed requests (losing an update or two occasionally does not matter), and uses an acquire-release flag to notify a shutdown signal (which must guarantee all request processing is complete before shutting down).
+Another example: a network server uses a relaxed counter to record processed requests (losing an occasional update is fine), and an acquire-release flag to notify of a shutdown signal (must guarantee all requests are processed before closing).

 Pattern Description

-Maintaining a global maximum or minimum value and updating it lock-free in a multithreaded environment is a classic CAS (compare-and-swap) usage pattern.
-For example, a network server might want to track the slowest request latency, or a sensor system might want to record extreme temperatures.
+Maintaining a global maximum or minimum value, updated lock-free in a multithreaded environment—is a classic CAS (compare-and-swap) usage pattern.
+For example, a network server tracking the slowest request latency, or a sensor system recording extreme temperatures.

 cpp